 The Polish Academy of Sciences (PAS) is the most significant national non-university research institution in Poland.
 The Academy was founded in Warsaw in 1952 and from the very beginning it has functioned as a learned society with its mission to promote the comprehensive advancement of science, coordinate scientific, theoretical, and empirical research, and provide expertise for practical applications.
 These goals are being attained through the mutual interaction of two separate structures that constitute to the Academy: (i) the autonomous and self-governed corporation of scholars with around 350 national and correspondent members and about 190 foreign members; (ii) a network of scientific establishments of the Academy (including IFiS).

 The Institute of Philosophy and Sociology (IFiS) was established in 1956 and is currently one of the leading centres at the Academy.
 Its primary objective is to carry out advanced research in philosophy and sociology as well as in cognitive and communication fields.
 Apart from its research activity, it is also engaged in the publishing, education and popularisation of science.
-The Institute is an academic institution recognized by the Ministry of Science and Higher Education as one of the country’s leading scientific units – in 2004, it gained the status of a Centre of Excellence in social sciences and humanities, while in 2013 and 2017, the two most recent evaluations by the Ministry, it has been granted the highest category (A+).
+The Institute is an academic institution recognized by the Ministry of Science and Higher Education as one of the country’s leading scientific units – in 2004, it gained the status of a Centre of Excellence in social sciences and humanities.

 Since early 1990, the Institute has been involved in over 200 national, European and worldwide research projects covering numerous areas in social sciences and philosophy, promoting also inter- and cross-disciplinary approaches.
 The most recent missions of the Institute contain projects within Framework Programmes 6 and 7 (2002-2013) and HORIZON 2020.
 The Institute achieves consistent success in attracting research grants from various organizations resulting in hosting researchers with, among many others, Marie Skłodowska-Curie fellowships or ERC grants (such as KnowStudents).
 Since 2000, IFiS has been engaged in the implementation of the European Social Survey (ESS), one of the most important social science surveys in Europe.
 In addition, the Institute collaborates with the Max Planck Institute in Germany and is also a member of an international network of scholars CONSIRT Program (Cross-National Studies: Interdisciplinary Research and Training Program), established jointly by the Department of Sociology and Political Science of Ohio State University and IFiS PAN.
 Many IFiS scholars have won worldwide recognition, published in several languages and were awarded honoris causa doctorates from prominent universities.
 The IFiS professors also lectured at foreign universities and colleges, including inter alia: Geneva University, Souls College, Oxford, Ohio State University, Notre Dame University, Australian National University, Melbourne University, New York University.